Valdes-Tresanco-MS/gmx_MMPBSA/test_files/README.md

-# This is the tutorials folder.
-Here you can find a representation of almost all the types of calculations that you can perform.
+## This is the tutorials folder.
+Here you can find a representation of almost all the types of calculations that you can perform with gmx_MMPBSA.
+Although each tutorial focuses on specific examples, you can use gmx_MMPBSA on systems that combine a number of characteristics (i.e. metalloprotein:ligand complex, Protein-DNA-ligand, etc.)